Last Updated on

-In terms of the structure of a strength program the main lifts should be followed by assisted lifts.
+In terms of the structure of a strength program, the main lifts should be followed by assisted lifts.

 The main lifts fall into a percentage range of 80-90% of your 1RM for 2-4 reps per set for 3-5 sets.
 The total number of main lifts per work out is between 10-20 lifts.

-This reduction in the total number of exercises allows for a proper recovery and prevents overtraining because the overall stress of the workout has been managed effectively.
+This reduction in the total number of exercises allows for proper recovery and prevents overtraining because the overall stress of the workout has been managed effectively.

 The main objective of the assisted lifts is to identify any weaknesses in the main lifts.
 This will have the benefit of boosting your overall strength because you are lifting heavier in the main lifts.

 While the training is slightly different whether you are training for strength or muscle mass, there are certain things you need to do that will benefit both options.

 For example, you will need to ensure you are giving 100% each training session.
 You should also ensure you are getting adequate rest between workouts.
 And that you are eating appropriately for your goals.

 The following article on bulking will ensure you are eating the right kinds of food to experience those gains.
 Whether they are muscle gains, strength gains, or a bit of both.